gbgtechradar/demos/2017-03-15/ironFunctions/README.md

 If you want to, you can now explore the code.
 It is intentionally quite simple.

 There are three directories, each corresponding to a function - and these in turn contain some files.
-We will focus on the PortScanner.
-The SlackWatcher and SlackResponder requires a Slack setup.
+We will focus on the Ascii function.
+The SlackAscii requires a Slack setup.

 ```
-PortScanner
+Ascii
   vendor
   func.go
   payload.json.example